mangabe16/lexos/doc_src/docs/development/code-conventions.md

 # Code Conventions

-For a general overview of code conventions for contributors, see the [section in the contributing guide](contributing.md#code-conventions).
+This page provides a general overview of code conventions used in the Lexos project.

 ## Code Compatibility